-- Demographic change provides more opportunities for the elderly to participate more in the economy and historically a lower percentage of the population in the workforce has been associated with higher wages.
-[Human and social capital] - The changing nature of work can provide more flexibility for people in managing life/work balance.
+- The changing nature of work can provide more flexibility for people in managing life/work balance.
 [Human and social capital] - Globalisation and IT revolution should provide greater new opportunities.
 It makes it more possible to have a global MNE run from New Zealand and while globalisation may increase risks for the more vulnerable in society it can make life more exciting for many.
-[Financial, human and social capital] - Environmental challenges provide opportunities for new ways of living and new industries.
-[Natural and social capital] - The growth of the Maori economy provides some exciting opportunities for the next generation. [ All four capitals]
+[Financial, human and social capital]